-If you eat corn and it comes out looking like it went in, it is highly likely that h.pylori is causing vitamin 12 malabsorption by interfering with your digestion.
+If you eat whole kernel corn and it comes out looking like it went in, it is highly likely that h.pylori is causing vitamin 12 malabsorption by interfering with your digestion.

 Identification of the underlying cause is important in the diagnosis of vitamin 12 deficiency that is attributed to malabsorption.
-Helicobacter pylori (h.pylori) is one of the most common causes of peptic ulcer disease worldwide and a major cause of chronic superficial gastritis leading to atrophy of gastric glands… causal relationship between h pylori and food cobalamin malabsorption.
+Helicobacter pylori (h.pylori) is one of the most common causes of peptic ulcer disease worldwide and a major cause of chronic superficial gastritis leading to atrophy of gastric glands.

 Food cobalamin’s absorption depends on its release from the binders in food.
 Malabsorption is marked by the inability to release cobalamin from food.
 If cobalamin cannot be released, it cannot be taken up by intrinsic factor for absorption.
 Release of cobalamin requires acid and pepsin.
 Most malabsorptive states can be traced to gastric defects.